Give your pencil a break and dive into a world of polymer clay, sophisticated sculptures and pumpkin carvings!

 Its just a clay sculpture of some villain I imagined - I hope you enjoy!!

-Clay with acrylic paint and glued-on gears
+Clay sculpture with acrylic paint & metal gears

 I’m gonna start reading more on human proportions and the human anatomy and how to draw it so for today I have some cones from when I was trying to teach my brother how to drive.
 I first painted the entire cone in two coats of gesso and then afterwords I painted the background first, put on a clear gesso and then a painted on the vines.
 I was trying to go for a positive space negative space look I do have other cones so I hope to try doing more of this in the future but for today this is what I made. #365daysofart #workinprogress #painting